Zenith-the-realest/school-vault/Notes/Physics/The Particle Model.md

     - The atom is **mostly empty space.**
     - Most of the mass of the atom is **concentrated in its nucleus.**

+# Niels Bohr:

+## What was the issue with Rutherford's model?

+The issue with Rutherford's model was that eventually, electrons would spiral inwards and hit the nucleus.
+This means that a new model had to be made.

+## What was Bohr's model?

+Bohr's model suggested that electrons can only **move in fixed orbits** around the nucleus.

+# How big are atoms?

+Atoms are $10\times 10^{-10}m$ in size.

 # **References:**